alwint3r/reverse-zig-espressif-bootstrap/README.md

 error: unknown CPU: 'esp32'
 ```

-Well, this is what I mean by enabling Xtensa target for LLVM and using Espressif's fork of it was not enough.
+Enabling Xtensa target on Espressif's fork of LLVM was not enough.

-It seems like the targets on LLVM is not directly _mirrored_ by Zig.
+#### Updating Zig's Xtensa Targets Definition

-So I had to dig on Zig's targets and I found the following definition of the Xtensa target in `lib/std/Targets/xtensa.zig`.
+The target definition is available at `lib/std/Targets/xtensa.zig`.
 ```zig
 //!
 This file is auto-generated by tools/update_cpu_features.zig.